alexameriwether/Alexa-s-Website-/README.md

 # Alexas-Website-
-Repository for my personal website
+Repository for my personal website.
+Don't be such an idiot